blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 the image, so it is safe to run on untrusted images.

 ${solution_name} can pull the target image; in other words, the Docker image you want to inspect, from a Docker registry such as Docker Hub.
-Alternatively, you can save an image to a .tar file by using the Docker *Save* command.
+Alternatively, you can save an image to a .tar file by using the *docker save* command.
 Then, run ${solution_name}
 on the .tar file. ${solution_name} supports Docker Image Specification v1.2.0 format .tar files.

 #### Container mode